noahverner1995/Bulkdozer/README.md

 </p>
 <br>

-<h4 align="center">🔻🔻THE FOLLOWING STEP MUST ONLY BE DONE ONCE IF THIS IS YOUR VERY FIRST TIME UPLOADING AN NFT TO OPENSEA🔻🔻</h4>
+<h4 align="center">🔻🔻THE FOLLOWING STEP MUST ONLY BE DONE ONCE IF THIS IS YOUR FIRST TIME UPLOADING AN NFT TO OPENSEA🔻🔻</h4>

 You will upload your first NFT manually once done, you will click on "Sell" button to set a price for that NFT you just uploaded.